How To Make Peppermint Bark – A Classic Holiday Candy!

 The full ingredients list and instructions are found in the printable recipe card at the end of this post.
 I highly recommend reading the blog post all the way through so that you don’t miss any tips or substitution suggestions and ensure that you have all the ingredients and equipment required and understand the steps and timings involved.

-Peppermint bark is one of those seasonal favorites that everyone seems to enjoy.
-If you’ve never made it before, you are in for a very pleasant surprise.
-This super easy recipe assembles quickly with minimal fuss.
+Peppermint bark is a classic holiday candy that never goes out of style!
+It’s one of those seasonal treats that everyone seems to love, and if you’ve never made it before, you’re in for a delightful surprise.

 blank